Weighted diffeomorphism groups of Banach spaces and weighted mapping groups: Weighted maps into locally convex spaces

 and the map

-is a topological embedding. \end{lem} \begin{proof} It is a consequence of \refer{id:hn(f,k)-Norm_Ableitungen_und_Ableitungen_der_Ableitung} in \refer{lem:Normbeziehung_zwischen_Ableitungen_und_Ableitungen_der_Ableitung} that for each $p \in \normsOn{\SY}$
+is a topological embedding. \end{prop} \begin{proof} It is a consequence of \refer{id:hn(f,k)-Norm_Ableitungen_und_Ableitungen_der_Ableitung} in \refer{lem:Normbeziehung_zwischen_Ableitungen_und_Ableitungen_der_Ableitung} that for each $p \in \normsOn{\SY}$

 Further it is a consequence of \refer{id:Gleichheit_von_Gewichts-Halbnormen_in_Lineare_Operatoren} in \refer{lem:Charakterisierung_gewichtete_Abb_mit_Werten_in_Linearen_Operatoren} that

 so the equivalence is proved.
 The assertion on the embedding is a consequence of \refer{prop:topologische_Zerlegung_von_CFk_lokalkonvex} and \refer{lem:CWvan_(endlichdimensional)_abgeschlossen}.
 So the proof is finished. \end{proof}